inspec/inspec/docs/dev/filtertable-internals.md

 1. `self`.
 TBD: which class is this referring to at this point?
 2. The return value of calling the data fetcher method.
-3. The string ' with', which is probably informing the criteria stringification?
+3. The string ' with', which is probably informing the criteria stringification.
+The extra space is intentional, as it follows the resource name: 'my_things with color == :red' might be a result.

 And that new FilterTable::Table subclass instance is stored in a local variable, named, confusingly, "filter".